jzav/silent-runner/README.md

 ---

 ## Build
 Prebuilt binary is included in `bin/`.
+Release builder is included in `scripts/`.

 ---